Increased main jet to #110 as part of long-term tuning for altitude and K&N air filter, and did frequent road testing.

 Installed a CB650 primary chain tensioner.
 This includes the needful changing out of the original oil pan for the deeper 650 pan.
 The engine was removed from the frame and a hole drilled and threaded in the crankcase.

 Rebuilt engine top end.
 This included using a 550 cylinder assembly and boring it to fit 61mm pistons.
 The sleeves were also machined to fit the 500 crankcase.
-The result is 591.5cc and 11.5:1 compression.
-See my 2025 file for the later, second stage of the top end.
+The result is 591.5cc and 11.5:1 compression (which suits my altitude very well).
+See my 2025 file for the later, planned second stage for the top end.

 Replaced cracked intake manifold rubbers and all clamps.
 Used all OEM parts.